Ruthin Craft Centre

 being shortlisted for the 2009 Art Fund Prize and highlighted as a 'Design Delight' by the Design Commission for Wales.

 The centre is revenue funded by the Arts Council of Wales and is part of Denbighshire County Council.

 Director of the Ruthin Craft Centre, Philip Hughes, was interviewed by Culture24 during the Art Fund nomination in 2009.
+In 2025, Mr. Hughes MBE stepped down as director of Ruthin Craft Centre, to be succeeded by Samantha Rhodes.

 Ruthin Art Trail

 The art trail was launched first in 2014, costing £250,000 to attract tourists to Ruthin town.
 The beginning of the trail is located in the Craft Centre, which in itself brings 90,000 visitors each year.

 The trail consists of ten spy holes, with 22 figures on buildings and roofs throughout the town to give a flavour of the history and folklore of Ruthin.
 These "spy holes" include various portrayals of Ruthin's history, from an illustration of the old livestock market, to the myth of a wild dog.
 Small metal figures have also been devised.

 The trail is designed to tour people around Ruthin, set out with oak benches and freshly planted trees which are designed to encourage people to explore the town further.
 The tourists would be led up Market Street, across St. Peter's square, down Clwyd Street which leads to the Old Gaol, and through a series of other streets that will take them back to Market Street.

 The art trail was designed by Lucy Strachan, who wanted to encourage people to discover the town of Ruthin.
 The artists and designers took advice from a former secondary school head teacher and local historian regarding Ruthin's heritage and legends.